-Oogie Boogie Bash is a Disney Halloween Party at Disneyland Resort’s California Adventure (DCA) theme park in September and October 2019.
-In this post, we’ll preview the event, share photos, info & tips, and review whether this special event is worth the money.
+Oogie Boogie Bash is a Disney Halloween Party at Disneyland Resort’s California Adventure (DCA) theme park in September and October.
+This guide reviews the event, share photos, info & tips, and whether it’s worth the money.
+(Updated October 13, 2019.)

 Oogie Boogie Bash – A Disney Halloween Party officially begins at 6 p.m. and runs until 11 p.m.
 However, entry to Disney California Adventure Park before the party is included with Oogie Boogie Bash ticket, beginning 3 hours before the party starts on most Tuesday and Thursday nights or 4 hours on Sunday nights, plus October 29 and 31, 2019.
 This makes the total DCA park time 8-9 hours, depending upon the night.